Skip to main content

 The data-plane objects (Verdict, EnforcementReceipt) are served by the census.
 The public sandbox census is live and serves the signed Trust List every profile verifies against:

-The product-plane resources above require a phosra_ key (mint one in the Developer Console); see Authentication and the Quickstart to create your first family → child → policy → rule → enforcement job end to end.
-There is no public unauthenticated sandbox for the product plane.
+On production the product-plane resources above require a phosra_ key (mint one in the Developer Console); see Authentication.
+On the open sandbox the product plane is keyless — the Quickstart’s POST /setup/quick creates your first family → child → policy → rule → enforcement job end to end with no credential at all (see Test in the sandbox).

 Where to go next